 What Not to Pack for Iceland

 Horse Riding Gear.
-Any riding gear that’s been used outside of Iceland cannot be used here as it may bring a disease to our beloved horses that they don’t have immunity against.
+Any riding gear that’s been used outside of Iceland cannot be used here as it may bring a disease to our beloved horses that they don’t have the required immunity.
 If you go riding here everything will be supplied.

 Water.
 Bring a reusable bottle or buy one here and go to town on our straight-from-the-glacier delicious tap water.
 It’s better than Evian.
 Treat yourself and save the environment.